John-zzh/TDDFT-ris/README.md

-# escfrisprep: a plugin for the TDDFT-ris and TDDFT-ris+p method in TURBOMOLE.
+# escfrisprep: a plugin for the TDDFT-ris and TDDFT-ris+p method in TURBOMOLE 7.7
 This automative shell script invokes the TDDFT-ris method for Turbomole >= 7.7.

 The script inplace revises the `auxbasis` and `control` file, after creating a backup for them.